pingcap/tispark/docs/datasource_api_userguide.md

 ```

 ## Use Data Source API in SparkSQL

-Config tidb/pd address and enable write through SparkSQL in `conf/spark-defaults.conf` as follows:
+1. Configure TiDB or PD addresses and enable write through SparkSQL in `conf/spark-defaults.conf` as follows:

 ```
 spark.tispark.pd.addresses 127.0.0.1:2379